DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/EarthworkTool/EW-Calculations.md

 #### Calculation Results

-The tool provides comprehensive volume analysis:
+The tool provides volume analysis:

 - **Cut Volume** - Total volume of material to be removed
 - **Fill Volume** - Total volume of material to be added